Physical therapy in carpal tunnel syndrome: Intervention

+Although surgical intervention for CTS by releasing the flexor retinaculum to alleviate median nerve compression is often effective, surgery is primarily recommended to relieve severe or long-term, chronic symptoms.
+Even with surgery, research has suggested that pain still exists in up to 38% of patients who receive surgery.
+Research also suggests that patients who focus on manual therapy of the neck, and median nerve combined with stretching have similar outcomes to that of surgery, but with much more progress within the one month mark then post-surgical patients.

-PTs and OTs provide protective and corrective non-surgical measures for CTS and focus intervention on the person's physical abilities, environment, and the activities they engage in.
-Intervention has an emphasis on enabling function in self-care activities, leisure and paid or unpaid work.
-At the level of person, therapists can provide education and/or direct intervention for physical symptom treatment and management.
+PTs and OTs provide a wide range of non-surgical treatments to prevent or reduce symptoms of CTS and support recovery following surgical treatment, which primarily fall within the categories of wrist positioning (also known as splinting), patient education, manual therapy, sensory reeducation, exercises, thermal treatments, workplace alterations, and corticosteroids.
+A Corticosteroid injection can be used at the Carpal Tunnel Site to reduce inflammation of the synovial tissue.
+Although Corticosteroids can be beneficial, they shouldn't be used as a long term alternative because they can be harmful if used frequently.
+These interventions focus on the person's physical abilities, environment, and activities, emphasizing enabling function in self-care activities, leisure, and paid or unpaid work.
+At the level of the person, therapists can provide education and/or direct intervention for physical symptom treatment and management.
 At the levels of environment and occupation, PTs and OTs provide education and modifications related to the method of task completion, including equipment and tools used, and the setting in which it is being performed.

-PTs and OTs who provide intervention for individuals with CTS may also be hand therapists.
-In addition Physical Therapists may have residency and fellowship training concerning the treatment of hands.
-Bash & Farber state that to become a hand therapist, an individual must be a physical or occupational therapist with at least 5 years experience, including 2000 hours of therapy pertaining directly to hands, and a certification exam is required.
+PTs and OTs who provide intervention for individuals with CTS often complete residency or fellowship experiences within the specialty area and may also be certified hand therapists (CHT).
+To become a CHT, an individual must be a physical or occupational therapist with at least 5 years experience, including 2000 hours of therapy pertaining directly to hands, and a certification exam is required.

+Ultimately, surgery may be necessary if a patient's condition is severe and they are in danger of complications such as muscle atrophy, irreversible median nerve damage, or severe limited use of the hand.
+If this is the case, the flexor retinaculum is removed in order to relieve the pressure on the median nerve.

 Education

-PTs and OTs play a large role as educators.
-Education may be provided to an individual client or a group of people.
+Effective education is critical for preventing and reducing symptoms associated with CTS.
+Educational materials are widely available and accessible to patients, but publicly available educational materials are typically poor in quality and include misleading information.
+PTs and OTs are the primary healthcare professionals who can provide effective and accurate education related to the prevention and treatment of CTS to individual clients or groups of people.

 Individuals with CTS or at risk for CTS may benefit from education in the areas outlined below: